 The Diamond of Participation

 The diamond is divided into five zones or phases that groups go through.
-In each of these zones, leaders can help groups make good decisions by paying attention to the emotional terrain and use good tools at the right time.
+In each of these zones, leaders can help groups make good decisions by paying attention to the emotional terrain and using good tools at the right time.

 Zone 1: “Business as usual”

 When important decisions are on the table and there is no easy or obvious solution, groups enter the diamond of participation.
-Good leaders, with an awareness of the underlying patterns the diamond illustrates, can help guide a group through these stages toward more effectively participatory decisions.
+Good leaders, with an awareness of the underlying patterns the diamond illustrates, can help guide a group through these stages toward more effective participatory decisions.

 Business as usual involves: